Life's a Zoo

-Life's a Zoo is a Canadian adult-oriented stop motion-animated sitcom created by Adam Shaheen and Andrew Horne.
+Life's a Zoo is a Canadian-Australian adult-oriented stop motion-animated sitcom created by Adam Shaheen and Andrew Horne.
 It is directed by Alexander Gorelick.
-A co-production between Cuppa Coffee Studios and Teletoon Canada Inc., "Life's a Zoo.tv" was named Best Animated Program or Series at the 24th Annual Gemini Awards.
-It premiered on September 1, 2008, on Teletoon's late night programming block, Teletoon Detour (now the Canadian version of Adult Swim).
+A co-production between Cuppa Coffee Studios, TELETOON Canada Inc. and SBS, "Life's a Zoo.tv" was named Best Animated Program or Series at the 24th Annual Gemini Awards.
+The Show targets adults ages 18 to 34.
+It premiered on September 1, 2008, on TELETOON's late night programming block, TELETOON Detour (now the Canadian version of Adult Swim).
 It premiered on Smosh's cartoon-themed YouTube channel, Shut Up!
 Cartoons on June 23, 2013.

 Premise

-The show is a parody of the reality TV series Big Brother, with a similar plot.
-The seven very different contestants share a mansion "Somewhere in Saskatchewan..." where they compete in challenges to avoid being (the show's version of elimination), supervised by the show's host, Claude the vulture in the first season, and later Bobbie the harp seal in the second.
-In the first season, despite being eliminated, characters always come back, as Life's a Zoo doesn't use continuity.
+The adult-animated sitcom is a parody of the reality TV series Big Brother, with a similar plot.
+The seven very different contestants share a mansion "Somewhere in Saskatchewan..." where they compete in challenges to avoid being (the adult-animated sitcom's version of elimination), supervised by the adult-animated sitcom's host, Claude the vulture in the first season, and later Bobbie the harp seal in the second season.
+In the first season, despite being eliminated, characters always come back, as Life's a Zoo.tv doesn't use continuity.
 However, starting in season two, characters are permanently eliminated.
-Additionally, each episode features a specially edited music videos from a different indie artists from Canada.
+Additionally, each episode features a specially edited music video from a different indie artist from Canada.
 The show won Best Animated Series at the 24th Gemini Awards in 2009.